danielnyan/witch-fantasy/README.md

 # witch-fantasy
-Hi all, currently I'm in a slump because I'm stopping all work on this game to study for my exam, so it'll take a while for me to regain momentum again.
+Hi all, currently I'm in a slump because I'm stopping all work on this game <s>because it sucks</s>, so it'll take a while for me to regain momentum again.
 I'll add more stuff to the README when I figure out something meaningful to say.

 When you're ready to contribute, check out the Project menu for the long term roadmap on what to do.
 I'll open up issues with reference to the Project tab sometime.
+If you want to be a collaborator, please DM me your GitHub ID on Discord.
+Note that this option is only open to those whom I know personally on Discord.

 In the meantime, here's how to open the game.
 1. Download Unity: https://unity3d.com/get-unity/download.